Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

    Default location: */ModusToolbox/tools_3.0/fw-loader/bin*

    Select the SWD mode by running the *Select_SWD* batch file to program the CY8CKIT-040T kit.
-For detailed information, see Step 3 of Section 2.3 in [CY8CKIT-040T kit user guide](www.infineon.com/002-34472).
+For detailed information, see Section 2.3.1 in [CY8CKIT-040T kit user guide](www.infineon.com/002-34472).

 3. Program the board using one of the following: